-- Public Participation at Authority meetings members of the public can raise any topic at full Authority meetings as long as it is relevant to the duties and power of the Fire Authority. - Public Consultation public consultation on the draft Community Risk Management Plan 2021-25 took place between 6 July 2020 and 25 September 2020.
+- Public Participation at Authority meetings members of the public can register to speak and raise any topic at full Authority meetings as long as it is relevant to the duties and power of the Fire Authority. - Public Consultation public consultation on the Community Risk Management Plan 2021-25 took place between 6 July 2020 and 25 September 2020.
 This included public focus groups and an on-line questionnaire sent to key stakeholders, including councillors, parish and town councils, libraries, housing associations and trusts, voluntary organisations, faith and community groups, as well as other fire and rescue services, emergency services and representative bodies.
-Further public consultation on changes to the Attendance Performance Measure was undertaken during 2022 and the outcomes were considered by the Authority in December 2022, resulting in changes to be implemented from April 2023. - Internal engagement the Authority is committed to ensuring effective engagement with its staff.
-In additional to consultation and negotiation with recognised trade union bodies, for example via the Joint Consultative Committee (JCC), staff groups such as women@hwfire and the neuro diversity group provide forums for engagement with staff.
-The Authority has also appointed an Employee Engagement and Wellbeing Officer - Active engagement with partners the Authority is represented on Local Strategic Partnerships, the Safer Roads Partnership and local Community Safety Partnerships.
+Further public consultation on changes to the Attendance Performance Measure was undertaken during 2022 and the outcomes were considered by the Authority in December 2022, resulting in changes to be implemented from April 2023.
+In January 2024 the Authority consulted on the proposed Resource Review and the results of this will be considered at the Authority's meeting in June 2024. - Internal engagement the Authority is committed to ensuring effective engagement with its staff.
+In additional to consultation and negotiation with recognised trade union bodies, for example via the Joint Consultative Committee (JCC), staff groups such as Women@HWFire and the Neurodiverse Staff Network provide forums for engagement with staff. .
+In 2023, the Service conducted a staff survey as well as commissioning an independent, external, Cultural Audit. - Active engagement with partners the Authority is represented on Local Strategic Partnerships, the Safer Roads Partnership and local Community Safety Partnerships.
 The Authority has also worked closely with West Mercia Police with regards to sharing buildings and assets and has set up a strategic alliance with Shropshire Fire and Rescue Service.